 Determine Actual Wind Output as a Percentage of the Total Installed Wind Capacity by dividing Record Wind Generation at by Total Installed Capacity.

 Determine total wind capacity available in HWLL case and apply percentage from above to determine wind generation level to be dispatched in HWLL case.
 Please note the wind generation level may require additional adjustments in order to produce a stable base case.
+The conventional generators online at Record Wind Generation Time should be dispatched.

 Divide the HWLL wind generation level from above by the Penetration at Record Wind Generation Time % to get total generation for HWLL case.

-Assuming the total generation will equal the total load level+loss for HWLL use the load/load+loss ratio from the solved MIN case to determine the load level for the HWLL case and distribute load by entity based on the solved MIN case.
+Assuming the total generation will equal the total load level+loss for HWLL use the load/load+loss ratio from the solved SUM case to determine the load level for the HWLL case and distribute load by entity based on the solved SUM case.
 Each entity will provide load profiles to match their portion of the total load level for HWLL case.
 These load levels will remain constant and will only be updated during the case building process.

 SSWG members shall be able to review and suggest changes to the generation dispatch based on historical information.